Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Conclusions

 \section{Conclusions}

-This paper investigates and analyzes the hybrid active-passive multiple-access BackCom system, where the SA-based protocol is introduced to overcome the high overhead problem of traditional multi-access protocols in dealing with massive devices, and an optimization problem for rate fairness is formulated.
-Then, we transform the objective function with the max-min form into an equivalent linear one by using a slack variable, and decompose the resulting problem into three sub-problems.
-Next, a BCD-based algorithm with MRC, SDP, and variable substitution is proposed to obtain the sub-optimal solutions.
-Simulation results demonstrate that the proposed algorithms outperform benchmark algorithms in terms of transmission performance and fairness.
+This paper investigates and analyzes the hybrid active-passive multiple-access BackCom system, where the SA-based protocol is introduced to overcome the high overhead issue of traditional multi-access protocols in dealing with massive devices, and an optimization problem for throughput fairness is formulated.
+We then take the objective function, structured in a max-min form, and transform it into an equivalent linear one using a slack variable.
+Subsequently, this reformulated problem is decomposed into three distinct sub-problems.
+Building on this, we propose a BCD-based algorithm that integrates MRC, SDP, and variable substitution techniques to obtain the sub-optimal solution.
+Simulation results unequivocally show that the proposed algorithm outperforms benchmark ones, both in terms of transmission performance and fairness.

 \begin{appendices}